Randy Jones (baseball)

-Randall Leo Jones (January 12, 1950 – November 18, 2025), nicknamed "Junkman", was an American professional baseball left-handed pitcher.
-He pitched in Major League Baseball (MLB) for the San Diego Padres and New York Mets in the National League (NL).
-A two-time All-Star selection, Jones won the Cy Young Award with San Diego in 1976, after finishing second in 1975.
-The Padres retired his No. 35.
+Randall Leo Jones (January 12, 1950 – November 18, 2025), nicknamed "Junkman", was an American professional baseball player who was a left-handed pitcher.
+He was a starting pitcher in Major League Baseball (MLB), primarily with the San Diego Padres.
+A two-time All-Star selection, Jones won the National League (NL) Cy Young Award with San Diego in 1976 after finishing second in 1975.
+The Padres retired his number, 35.

-Jones was known for his sinker, the large number of ground-ball outs he induced, and his exceptional control.
-He was inducted into the San Diego Padres Hall of Fame.
+In his final start in 1976, Jones damaged a nerve in his throwing arm and underwent surgery.
+He pitched six more seasons, spending the final two with the New York Mets, but never returned to his peak form.
+Jones was known for his sinker, the large number of groundball outs he induced, and his exceptional control.
+He was inducted into the San Diego Padres Hall of Fame in 1999, its inaugural year.

 Early life and college

 Jones was born on January 12, 1950, in Fullerton, California.
 He attended Brea-Olinda High School in Brea, California, where he had an 8–2 win–loss record with a 0.91 earned run average (ERA) and 110 strikeouts as a senior.
-At Chapman University in Orange, California, he was their top pitcher for three years, and was named an All-American as a senior.
+At Chapman College (now University) in Orange, California, he was the top pitcher for three years and was named an All-American as a senior.

 During high school, Jones suffered tendinitis in his pitching arm.
 He had a fine fastball as a college freshman, but arm problems sapped his velocity.
-(Note: The Society for American Baseball Research (SABR) wrote that he pulled some tendons after stumbling off the mound his freshman year, while The San Diego Union-Tribune attributed it to recurring tendinitis in his junior year.)
-However, he developed the ability to set up hitters with excellent control, moving pitches to different parts of the plate, and altering pitching speeds.
-Jones came to rely on his sinker and slider, rather than fastballs.
+(Note: Jones said that he pulled some tendons after stumbling off the mound his freshman year, while other sources attributed the decline to recurring tendinitis in his junior year.)
+However, he developed the ability to set up hitters with his exceptional control, including moving pitches to different parts of the plate and altering his pitching speeds.
+Jones came to rely on his sinker and slider rather than his fastball.

-From 1969 to 1972 at Chapman, Jones won 27 games, and was named the team's most valuable player each year.
-In his All-American senior year, Chapman had 38 wins and was the runner-up at the National Collegiate Athletic Association (NCAA) Far West Regionals.
-Jones set school records for strikeouts in a season with 155 in 1972, and career strikeouts with 311.
+From 1969 to 1972 at Chapman, Jones won 27 games and was named the team's most valuable player each year.
+In Jones's All-American senior year, Chapman recorded 38 wins and finished as the runner-up at the National Collegiate Athletic Association (NCAA) Far West Regionals.
+Jones set school records for strikeouts in a season with 155 in 1972, and over his college career, he set the school's career strikeout record with 311.

-He was inducted into the Chapman Athletics Hall of Fame in 1980.